sanjay900/VIIPER/docs/cli/codegen.md

 - Per-device encode/decode functions
 - Typed constants and enums

+!!! note "Sourcecode access is required"
-**Note:** The codegen command requires access to VIIPER source code.
+    The codegen command requires access to VIIPER source code.
 It must be executed from the `viiper/` module directory within the repository.

 ## Flags